-A: No, artists who are high school students or who are enrolled in college or graduate school degree programs at the time of application or during the grant period are not eligible.
+A: No, artists who are enrolled in college or graduate school degree programs at the time of application or during the grant period are not eligible.

 Q: I am a nonprofit organization based in one of the eligible states.
 Can I apply for this grant?

 A: This funding opportunity is only available for individual artists and collectives (including tribal groups).
-Artists/collectives who are organized as a nonprofit organization or other entity, please contact Program Coordinator Steffani Clemons at firstname.lastname@example.org or 504-595-8008 ext.
-708 to determine eligibility.
+Artists/collectives who are organized as a nonprofit organization or other entity, please contact our Community Liaison at email@example.com or 504-595-8008 ext.
+715 to determine eligibility.

 Q: We would like to apply as a collective.
 What are the terms?

 A: A team of two or more artists may apply if they have a documented history of creating and presenting work as a team for at least two consecutive years.
-Collective members should apply with one application, and funds must be distributed equally amongst members.
+Collective members should apply with one application.
 Members of a collective may not apply individually for the same project, and members should meet the eligibility requirements individually.

 Q: Do you provide technical assistance during the application process?

-A: Yes, we can assist you with completing an application.
-You must schedule a phone interview with a staff member to complete the application questions.
-To schedule a call, please contact Program Coordinator Steffani Clemons at email@example.com or 504-595-8008 ext.
-708.
+A: Yes, NPN staff can assist you with completing the online application.
+You must schedule a consultation session with our Community Liaison at firstname.lastname@example.org or 504-595-8008 ext.
+715.

-Q: I prefer to answer the application through video response.
+Q: I don’t have a lot of experience with grant writing.
+I prefer to answer the application questions with video responses.
 Is that possible?

-A: Yes, just record your responses and paste a link with your audio or video responses (YouTube, Soundcloud, etc.) into the corresponding fields.
-Make sure you state the question you are responding to at the beginning of your video.
+A: Yes, you can record your responses and then paste the links with your audio or video responses (via YouTube, Vimeo, Soundcloud, etc.) into the online form.

 Q: Do I need a fiscal sponsor to apply for this grant?